nixworks/public/news/2010/09/6/README.md

 ##### Alfredo Perez Rubalcaba
 ### [Alfredo Perez Rubalcaba, Spain's Interior Minister, dismisses ETA's ceasefire offer as insufficient for a peace process. ](/news/2010/09/6/alfredo-pa-c-rez-rubalcaba-spain-s-interior-minister-dismisses-eta-s-ceasefire-offer-as-insufficient-for-a-peace-process.md)
-_Context: ceasefire, Spain, Alfredo Perez Rubalcaba, ETA_
+_Context: Spain, ETA, ceasefire, Alfredo Perez Rubalcaba_

 ##### New Zealand Army
 ### [New Zealand Army soldiers begin providing security at the centre of Christchurch following the 2010 Canterbury earthquake as a state of emergency is extended until Wednesday. ](/news/2010/09/6/new-zealand-army-soldiers-begin-providing-security-at-the-centre-of-christchurch-following-the-2010-canterbury-earthquake-as-a-state-of-emer.md)
-_Context: Christchurch, New Zealand Army, 2010 Canterbury earthquake, state of emergency_
+_Context: Christchurch, 2010 Canterbury earthquake, state of emergency, New Zealand Army_

 ##### Evacuation
 ### [Over fifty-thousand Australians have been placed on evacuation alert in the Australian state of Victoria in eleven towns since Saturday due to the 2010 Victorian floods. ](/news/2010/09/6/over-fifty-thousand-australians-have-been-placed-on-evacuation-alert-in-the-australian-state-of-victoria-in-eleven-towns-since-saturday-due.md)
-_Context: Victoria, 2010 Victorian floods, evacuation, Australia_
+_Context: evacuation, 2010 Victorian floods, Australia, Victoria_

 ##### Guatemala
 ### [Emergency teams in Guatemala resume rescue efforts after mudslides bury dozens of people. ](/news/2010/09/6/emergency-teams-in-guatemala-resume-rescue-efforts-after-mudslides-bury-dozens-of-people.md)